lr-cvromero-mmdc/MO-IT161-Group3/README.md

-# MO-IT161-Group3
+# Project "Odin"

-Group 3 S3103 MO-IT161 Project Submission of MotorPH Website (Codename: Odin)
+"Odin" is the codename given for the Web applicaton project being developed for **MotorPH** by Group 3 (S3103) of MO-IT161 - Web Systems and Technology (WST) of MMDC, Batch 2025-2026; in compliance with the Milestone requirements of the subject.

+**Group 3 Members**

+* Chris Vincent Romero